Lapin0t/ogs/README.md

 # An abstract, certified account of operational game semantics

-The main contribution of this library are:
+This is the companion artifact to the paper.
+The main contributions of this library are:

 - an independent implementation of an indexed counterpart to the itree library with support for guarded and eventually guarded recursion
 - an abstract OGS model of an axiomatised language proven sound w.r.t. substitution equivalence
-- several instantiations of this abstract result to concrete languages: typed and untyped cbv lambda calculus with fix, Downen and Ariola's polarized system D and system L.
+- several instantiations of this abstract result to concrete
+  languages: simply-typed lambda-calculus with recursive functions, untyped lambda calculus, Downen and Ariola\'s polarized system D and system L.

 ## Meta